christopher-daniel/papers/journal.md

 Christopher Daniel, University of Manchester
 Laura :)

+# Abstract
+Write this bit last.
+Summarise key points, this is the only bit that will be read, in addition to the figures.

 # Introduction
 BBOA are important for the radiative effect but the magnitude and even direction are unclear